-- In an emergency, for example, a chemical spill, provision of first aid, fire or break-in, people do not have to comply with social distancing guidelines if it would be unsafe. - People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards, including washing hands.
+- In an emergency, for example, an accident, provision of first aid, fire or break-in, people do not have to comply with social distancing guidelines if it would be unsafe. - People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards including washing hands.